-- 124. On 27 August 2005, the President appointed Governors for 14 Northern States: Khartoum, Sinar, Red Sea, North Darfur, North Kordofan, Kassala, Gadarif, Gezira, Blue Nile, White Nile, West Darfur and South Darfur.
-The Governor of Southern Kordofan was appointed at a later date and took up his post on 20 October 2005.
-(07/08). - 125.
-On 22 October 2005, the President of GoSS appointed Governors for the ten Southern States.(07/08) - 126.
-The President of GoSS removed the Governor of Upper Nile State, Dak Duop Bichiok, from his post effective 18 February 2008 and appointed Gatluak Deng Garang (NCP) as his replacement. - 127.
-On 14 November 2009, the GoSS President appointed William Othwon Awer as the new Governor of Upper Nile State (UNS) through a decree.
-(11/09) - 128.
+- On 22 October 2005, the President of GoSS appointed Governors for the ten Southern States.
+(07/08) - 133.
+The President of GoSS removed the Governor of Upper Nile State, Dak Duop Bichiok, from his post effective 18 February 2008 and appointed Gatluak Deng Garang (NCP) as his replacement. - On 14 November 2009, the GoSS President appointed William Othwon Awer as the new Governor of Upper Nile State (UNS) through a decree.
+(11/09) - 135.
 On 22 January 2010, the President of the Republic sworn in Acting Governors of seven Northern States: Kassala, River Nile, White Nile, Northern Kordofan, Southern Kordofan, Gadarif, and Northern State in connection with the 2010 elections.
-(01/10) - 129.
+(01/10) - 136.
 Elections for Governors (Walis) of 15 Northern States and 10 Southern States were held in April 2010.
 An up-to-date list of the Governors of the Northern States can be found in Annex 15 (05/10)

-HUMAN RIGHTS
+1.4 HUMAN RIGHTS

-- 130. The signing of the CPA and the political and legal reforms that followed represent a key opportunity for the Sudanese Government to improve Sudan's human rights environment.
+- 137. The signing of the CPA and the political and legal reforms that followed represent a key opportunity for the Sudanese Government to improve Sudan's human rights environment.
 The CPA cites Sudan's obligations to comply with international human rights treaties to which it is a party.
 These include the International Covenant on Civil and Political Rights (ICCPR); the International Covenant on Economic, Social and Cultural Rights (ICESCR); the Convention on the Elimination of Racial Discrimination (CERD); the Convention on the Rights of the Child (CRC); and the regional human rights instruments for Africa, the African Charter on peoples' and human rights.
 The CPA also calls on Sudan to endeavour to ratify other human rights treaties it has signed.
-These include the Convention against Torture and the Statute of the International Criminal Court. - 131.
-The Interim National Constitution (INC) makes international human rights treaties an integral part of its Bill of Rights and provides for an independent Human Rights Commission with advisory powers. - 132.
+These include the Convention against Torture and the Statute of the International Criminal Court. - 138.
+The Interim National Constitution (INC) makes international human rights treaties an integral part of its Bill of Rights and provides for an independent Human Rights Commission with advisory powers. - 139.
 On 29 December 2008, the Human Rights Committee of the National Assembly met to finalize the draft law of the National Human Right Commission.
 The draft law is in line with the rights mentioned in the National Interim Constitution.
-In the meantime, UNMIS Human Rights conducted workshops with the National Parliamentary Committees on the establishment process, mandate and functioning of the Human Rights Commission, and Southern Sudan Human Rights Commission (SSHRC). - 133.
+In the meantime, UNMIS Human Rights conducted workshops with the National Parliamentary Committees on the establishment process, mandate and functioning of the Human Rights Commission, and Southern Sudan Human Rights Commission (SSHRC). - 140.
 On 24 April 2009, Sudan ratified the Convention on the Rights of Persons with Disabilities and its Optional Protocol.
 Its purpose is to promote, protect and ensure the full and equal enjoyment of all human rights and fundamental freedoms by all persons with disabilities, and to promote respect for their inherent dignity.
 The Optional Protocol allows for submission of individual communications to the Convention's monitoring Committee once domestic remedies have been exhausted.
 The Committee may also decide to conduct a confidential inquiry with the State, which could also involve a country visit.